timfingerhut/china-environment/page1.md

 > <iframe src="https://documents.cortext.net/5e53/5e53234ca4307d2393f316c90d7e7bca/49430/maps/hn-all-china-news-sources1_214top150-ISItermsAll_Articles_Terms-ISItermsAll_Articles_Terms-distributionalcooc-99999-oT0.53-9999-louTrueoT0.53tagchi2_False.pdf" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="800" height="700" allowfullscreen></iframe>
 <br>
 > This is a network mapping of our entire corpus.
-Node position is determined by a force vector algorithm ([Joacomy et al., forthcoming](http://www.medialab.sciences-po.fr/publications/Jacomy_Heymann_Venturini-Force_Atlas2.pdf)) bringing together terms directly or indirectly linked, and keeping away terms with fewer cooccurrences.
-Node size is proportional to their frequency in the corpus.
-Node color follows the clusters identified by the clustering algorithm.
+Node position is determined by a force vector algorithm ([Joacomy et al., forthcoming](http://www.medialab.sciences-po.fr/publications/Jacomy_Heymann_Venturini-Force_Atlas2.pdf)).
+Terms with few cooccurrences have a larger distance between them.
+Node size is proportional to word frequency in the corpus.
+Node color follows the clusters identified by the above-mentioned algorithm.

 > We observed that "air pollution" is at the center of this map and more or less connected with all the other clusters.
 It is easy to understand because during the past 15 years, "Smog" is an ubiquitous political, social, economical and environmental topic with huge consequences for public health (See the picture below of a Chinese city).